PolyU-Edge-Intelligence-Lab/Lab-Website/content/authors/Pengyu-Liu/_index.md

 highlight_name: false

 user_groups:
-- Research Assistants & Visitors
+- Research Staffs
 ---

-Pengyu Liu is currently a research assistant at the Hong Kong University of Science and Technology, supervised by IEEE Fellow Prof. Song Guo.
-Prior to this, he obtained a Bachelor's degree in Information and Computing Science from Yunnan University and pursued a Master's degree in Cyberspace Security at Tianjin University under the supervision of Prof. Guangquan Xu and Prof. Keqiu Li.
-His research interests include Blockchain, Edge Computing, IoT Security and Privacy, and Game Theory.
+Qiong Wu (武琼) is currently a postdoctoral fellow at The Hong Kong Polytechnic University, supervised by Prof. Song Guo, Fellow of IEEE.
+Before that, she received the BS, ME and PhD degrees from the School of Data and Computer Science, Sun Yat-sen University (SYSU), Guangzhou, China, in 2017, 2019 and 2023, respectively.
+Her primary research interests include federated learning, mobile edge computing, large language model and social data analytics.

 ---